mms3333/Financial-Research-Agent/README.md

 ResearchBot takes a financial research problem, creates a step-by-step plan, executes each step with Tavily web search, and produces a detailed integrated report with sources and optional visualizations.

+Please look at the ResearchBot UI Example/Walkthrough to see a demo of the UI.

 ## Features

 - Project input workflow for equity research questions